Ayush7018/IoT-Stick-For-Confident-Navigation/README.md

 ## Introduction

-The **IoT-Based Smart Blind Stick** is an assistive device designed to help visually impaired individuals navigate their environment safely.
+The **IoT-Based Smart Blind Stick For Confident Navigation** is an assistive device designed to help visually impaired individuals navigate their environment safely.
 It leverages sensors and IoT technology to detect obstacles, track location, and provide real-time feedback to the user via a speaker or vibration motor.
 This project offers an affordable and practical solution for enhancing mobility and independence for visually impaired people.

 ## Features